Kostas Negrepontis: Club career

 Negrepontis became an official member of the sports family for the first time in 1912.
-He started his football career as a young player in Turkey, playing for the Enosis Tataoulon, where he stayed for four years.
-In 1916 he moved to "The Greek football team", the football department of Pera Club, where in 1918 he became the team's captain.
-He also played for Fenerbahçe in the period 1917-18.
+He started his football career as a young player in Turkey, playing for Enosis Tataoulon, where he stayed for four years.
+In 1916 he moved to the "Greek football team", the football department of Pera Club, where in 1918 he became the team's captain.
+He also played for Fenerbahçe in the period 1917–18.
 Negrepontis was a pole of attraction and for the Greek youth of the region, as his influence was great.
 The kids were playing in the arenas with canvas balls full of shavings and trying to imitate "Negro's" shots, dribbles and moves.
 It was remarkable that whenever Pera Club played, the expression "Children, today Negrepontis is playing" prevailed, with the young people going to the stadium to admire him.
 With Pera Club he won a Turkish Championship in 1922.
 After the Greco-Turkish War in 1922, Negrepontis, as the team's captain, took the initiative to take Pera Club on a tour in Europe, with Greece being one of their stops and in a total of 47 games they achieved 43 wins, 2 draws and 2 defeats.
 Both the team and Negrepontis were admired by European fans for their achievements.

 In 1923 after Pera Club was dissolved, he moved to CASG Paris, where he became their captain in 1925.
 In 1925 he joined Sporting Douai, where he also became their captain.

 In 1926 Negrepontis returned to Greece and joined AEK Athens.
-In 1932 he led AEK to the conquest of the first Greek Cup, which was also the first trophy in their history, beating Aris by 5-3, with Negrepontis scoring the last goal for his team.
+In 1932 he led AEK to the conquest of the first Greek Cup, which was also the first trophy in their history, beating Aris by 5–3, with Negrepontis scoring the last goal for his team.
 In the same year, AEK won the Acropolis Cup, defeating the Austrian club, Wacker 4-2, from which both Olympiacos and Panathinaikos had been defeated.
 In 1933 Negrepontis ended up his career as a footballer, at the age of 36.

 International career

-In June 1929, Negrepontis became a member of Greece playing against Bulgaria in a friendly match that ended 1-1 coming in the game at the 46th minute.
+In June 1929, Negrepontis became a member of Greece.
+He made his debut against Bulgaria in a friendly match that ended 1–1 coming of the bench at the 46th minute.
 That was the second ever Greece's game and the first game that didn't lose.
 His second and last game was in March 1930 on a friendly match against Italy B in 3–0 defeat.
-He was only capped twice, because the HFF was established at the dawn of his career.
+Since the establishment of the HFF occurred at the dawn of his career, he did not make any more appearances for Greece.